 This Autumn at Drexel

-proud that so many high ability students have seen the value of a Drexel education, and we are committed to ensuring that each day they become convinced increasingly that they have made the right choice of university.
-To help them learn, we are also pleased to welcome 33 new tenured and tenure-track faculty and 34 teaching faculty, joining us with exceptional credentials and recruited from around the world.
-They join the 38 tenured and tenure-track and 57 Teaching and Clinical faculty added last year, bringing to 162 the number of full-time faculty added since last September.
+We are proud that so many high ability students have seen the value of a Drexel education, and we are committed to ensuring that each day they become convinced increasingly that they have made the right choice of university.
+To help them learn, we are also pleased to welcome 37 new tenured and tenure-track faculty and 39 teaching faculty, joining us with exceptional credentials and recruited from around the world.
+They join the 34 tenured and tenure-track and 35 Teaching and Clinical faculty added last year, bringing to 145 the number of full-time faculty colleagues added since last September.

-We commence this new year with the anticipation of new intellectual adventures, new discoveries and new colleagues to discover, new students to meet and mentor and watch grow as young adults, and all the satisfactions and demands of academic life at Drexel.
-We welcome our new colleagues from the Academy of Natural Sciences of Drexel University, as its new title reads, to our immediate family, with an enthusiasm prompted by our combined 320 years of teaching, learning, and scientific discovery.
+We commence this year with the anticipation of new intellectual adventures, new discoveries and new colleagues to discover, new students to meet and mentor and watch grow as young adults, and all the satisfactions and demands of academic life at Drexel.
+We welcome our new colleagues from the Academy of Natural Sciences of Drexel University to the new Department of Biodiversity, Earth, and Environmental Science—or BEES - and celebrate the continuing solid contributions of our colleagues at the Sacramento Graduate Center, from which we have graduated two classes.
 Our year is commencing, our energies increasing, even as the days grow short “And,” as Keats ends his great poem, “gathering swallows twitter in the skies.”

 In This Issue...